-On February 6, 2018, the Kent City Council passed Resolution 1956 calling for a special election on April 24 on Proposition A, a police and criminal justice ballot measure, to authorize the City to raise the existing 6 percent utility tax on the gross revenues of companies operating in Kent that provide electricity, manufactured and natural gas, telephone and cable television services by 2 percent for a total utility tax on these companies of 8 percent.
-State law requires that voters must approve any utility tax on these companies that exceeds 6 percent.
+There will be a special election on April 24, 2018 on Proposition A, a police and criminal justice ballot measure, to authorize the City to raise the existing 6 percent utility tax on electricity, manufactured and natural gas, telephone and cable TV services by 2 percent for a total utility tax of 8 percent.
+State law requires that voters must approve any utility tax on most of these companies that exceeds 6 percent.

-The purpose of this utility tax increase is to add staffing and provide equipment for police and criminal justice services in Kent to fund 23 commissioned police officers (21 patrol officers and two sergeants), two police corrections officers, two police records specialists, one prosecution attorney, one prosecution paralegal, one public defender, one judicial specialist and one probation officer.
+The purpose of this utility tax increase is to add staffing and provide equipment for police and criminal justice services in Kent.
+The funding will provide for 23 commissioned police officers (21 patrol officers and two sergeants), two police corrections officers, two police records specialists, one prosecuting attorney and one paralegal, one public defender, one judicial specialist and one probation officer.

 Frequently Asked Questions